In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Start the pad thai

-In a large frying pan over medium-high heat, warm 1 tablespoon [2 TBL] oil until hot but not smoking.
-Add your protein, season lightly with salt and pepper, and cook, stirring occasionally, until the protein is lightly browned but not yet cooked through, 1 to 3 minutes for shrimp, 2 to 4 minutes for steak or pork, and 3 to 5 minutes for chicken, tofu, or plant-based chicken.
+In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
+Add your protein, season lightly with salt and pepper, and cook, stirring occasionally, until the protein is lightly browned but not yet cooked through, 1 to 3 minutes for shrimp; 2 to 4 minutes for steak, pork, tofu, or plant-based chicken; and 3 to 5 minutes for chicken.

 Stir in the bell pepper and carrots and cook until starting to soften, 1 to 2 minutes.
 Add the noodles and half the Thai noodle sauce base and cook, stirring often, until your protein is cooked through and the noodles are well coated with the sauce, 2 to 3 minutes, adding more sauce if desired.
 While the pad thai is cooking, prepare the remaining ingredients.